Nesting Season

 • Avoid using flash photography while on the beach at night.

-• Turn off patio lights or close blinds/curtains for indoor lights so that they do night shine directly onto the beach.
+• Turn off patio lights or close blinds/curtains for indoor lights so that they do not shine directly onto the beach.
 Lights can disturb nesting sea turtles and hatchlings.

 If you observe sea turtle nest poaching or harassment of sea turtles on the beach, or to report sick, injured, entangled or dead sea turtles, please call Florida Fish and Wildlife's Alert Hotline at 1-888-404-3922 (FWCC).